-France A. Cordova
+France A. Córdova

-Córdova's scientific career contributions have been in the areas of observational and experimental astrophysics, multi-spectral research on x-ray and gamma ray sources, and space-borne instrumentation.
-She has published more than 150 scientific papers, and has a current experiment flying on the European Space Agency's X-Ray Multi-Mirror Mission.
-She is the winner of NASA's highest honor, the Distinguished Service Medal, and was recognized as a 2000 Kilby Laureate, for "contributions to society through science, technology, innovation, invention, and education."
-She was elected to the American Academy of Arts & Sciences, and is a National Associate of the National Academies.
+Córdova's scientific contributions have been in the areas of observational and experimental astrophysics, multi-spectral research on x-ray and gamma ray sources and space-borne instrumentation.
+She has published more than 150 scientific papers.
+In 1997, she was awarded an honorary doctorate by Loyola Marymount University, Los Angeles.
+She is a recipient of NASA's highest honor, the Distinguished Service Medal, and was recognized as a Kilby Laureate in 2000.
+The Kilby International Awards recoginze extraordinary individuals who have made "significant contributions to society through science, technology, innovation, invention and education."
+Córdova was elected to the American Academy of Arts and Sciences and is a National Associate of the National Academies.
 She is also a fellow of the American Association for the Advancement of Science (AAAS) and the Association for Women In Science (AWIS).

 She is NSF's 14th director, succeeding Subra Suresh who stepped down in March 2013.

 Córdova is married to Christian J. Foster, a science educator, and they have two adult children.